Devil-Shooter/randroid/README.txt

 # randroid
+Read the readme file in the executable folder

+the readme file:
-Before starting in the directory called static edit the file called "App_data.json" to add an app use the following template:
+Before starting edit the file called "App_data.json" in the directory called static to add an app use the following template:
 APPNAME{path_to_the_executable: "PATH",
         position: NUMBER_FROM_1_TO_11, NUMBER_FROM_1_TO_6